adrianaovalle/python-api-challenge/README.md

 A humdity heat map was created for random cities across the world.
 ![Figure13](VacationPy/Images/Fig1.png)

-Cities were selected if they met the follwoing ideal conditions:
+Cities were selected if they met the following ideal conditions:
 * Max Temperature between 70 and 80F
 * Wind Speed <10mph
 * Cloudiness is 0